 Always Prepare The Proper Documentation

-The problem with most small business owners is that they are so flustered by a claim that they hide documents that they think that could potentially hurt their case.
+The problem with most small businesses such as adoption agencies is that owners are so flustered by a claim that they hide documents that they think that could potentially hurt their case.
 However, the truth is that this documentation could actually clear their name.
 Some of the information that you need to gather and have ready for your provider is contracts, e-mails with the client, service contracts, receipts, and invoices.
 Just keep in mind that holding back information is only going to make your provider and lawyer unprepared, so always be ready to turn over all necessary documentation.